shubhada-mandavi/Love-Babbar-DSA-Sheet-Solution-Python/README.md

 # Love-Babbar-DSA-Sheet-Solution-Python
-This repository contains the solution to lLove Babbar DSA sheets.
+This repository contains the solution to Love Babbar DSA sheet.
+The language used is Python.
 This repository is not complete yet.
 Solutions will be added as I keep on solving the sheet.